droglenc/NCMTH207/resources/Syllabus-Current.md

 * Prepare for some course content on your own prior to class.
 * Use class and the Piazza discussion site to ask questions and seek help.
 * Assess your own performance by reviewing your graded work an comparing your answers on assignments to the answer key (which will also contain hints related to common mistakes).
-* Assess if you need more practice and complete additional exercises provided for most modules.
 * Ask for help from me (the professor) both during and outside of class.
 See [Assistance](#assistance) section above.
 * Maintain focus for an extended period of time (1.5 h for each class).

 ### Work Outside of Class
 <img class="img-right" src="../img/studying.jpg" alt="Decoration">
 As a general rule-of-thumb[^studytime], you are expected to spend 2-3 hours of time outside of class for each hour in class.
-For this course, you will meet for 7.5 hours per week and, thus, you should dedicate between 15 and 22.5 hours of time outside of class time preparing for class, completing assignments, reviewing your work, and asking questions or for help. **The work required for this course can be completed within this expected amount of time, if that time is without distraction**.
-If monitoring your phone/device is distracting you from getting your work done then you may consider the aid of apps (e.g., [Forest](https://www.forestapp.cc/)) designed to reduce distractions from devices.[^DistractionAids]
+For this course, you will meet for more than 8 hours per week and, thus, you should dedicate between 16 and 24 hours of time outside of class time preparing for class, completing assignments, reviewing your work, and asking questions or for help. **The work required for this course can be completed within this expected amount of time, if that time is without distraction**.
+If monitoring your phone/device is distracting you from getting your work done then you may consider the aid of apps (e.g., [Forest](https://www.forestapp.cc/){:target="_blank"}) designed to reduce distractions from devices.[^DistractionAids]

 If you feel that you are spending too much time on some assignments or preparations because you are "stuck," then start your work earlier so that you can stop (and do other things) and make plans to seek help (see [assistance section above](#assistance)).